apache/mynewt-documentation/docs/chapter1/project1.md

 4. Personal Computer

 The instructions assume the user is using a Bourne-compatible shell (e.g. bash or zsh) on your computer.
 You may already have some of the required packages on your machine.
 In that case, simply skip the corresponding installation step in the instructions under [Getting your Mac Ready](#anchor1) or [Getting your Ubuntu machine Ready](#anchor2) or [Getting your Windows machine Ready](#anchor3).
-While the given instructions should work on other versions, they have been tested for the two specific releases of operating systems noted here:
+While the given instructions should work on other versions, they have been tested for the three specific releases of operating systems noted here:

 * Mac: OS X Yosemite Version 10.10.5
 * Linux: Ubuntu 14.10 (Utopic Unicorn)